goodfornothing/goodfornothing/README.md

 ### Functional thingies

- - Mailchimp integration
+ - User accounts are tied to a Mailchimp subscriber lists.
+Users can edit their preferences on their profile page.
- - Facebook event stuff
+ - Gigs are publishable to Facebook as 'Events'

 ### Datum factories

- - Wordpress importers
+#### Wordpress

- - Bookmark importer
+You can import posts from standard Wordpress eXtended RSS formatted files to the Blog::Posts and Blog::Category models using the following rake task:

+    rake wordpress:import filename

+Images referenced in posts will be downloaded and stored locally, image tags will be updated to reference these local files.

+Post and category relationships will be maintained.

+#### Bookmarks

+The Netscape Bookmark format, surprisingly, is still rather common (Read it Later, Chrome, Firefox).
+Use this task to import bookmarks and tags into the Library::Bookmark and Library::Tag models.

+    rake bookmarks:import filename

+Bookmark and tag relationships will be maintained.

- - Ning user importer
+#### Ning user

+Used to import a CSV Ning user list to a NingProfile model and map it to a core Devise User model.

+    rake ning:import filename

 ## We're working on it...

 This is phase one.
-See (this post)[] for more about how we plan to roll out features.
+See [this post](http://www.goodfornothing.com) for more about how we plan to roll out features.

 There are a few things still to implement in this phase: